ClarkLindsay/users/README.md

 ## Logger
 <center><img src="http://i.imgur.com/zZr7Pac.jpg" height=400></center>

 The `Logger` is a memento pattern to record the events of the application user.
-Each state change should be logged.
+Each state change of meaning should be logged.
-This means it will act upon every single event that occurs.
 It should simply record the state change as a string.

+The events of "meaning" are:
+* USER_CREATED
+* USER_FOUND
+* ALL_USERS_FOUND
+* USER_UPDATED
+* USER_DELETED

 This means if the event is `CREATE_USER`, the recorded event should be something like `At [time], request to create a user`.